 Not a fan of the traditional Christmas cake?
 We’ve also got alternative ideas for festive cakes such as stollen, panforte and chocolate tortes.

-Click through to see our Christmas cake ideas…
+Click through to see our easy Christmas cake decorating ideas and designs…

 First up is this jolly cake.
 A smiling Santa face is the perfect topping to your Christmas cake.
 Woman’s Weekly show you how with our easy step-by-step recipe.